Why Tennessee's Quickly Passed Abortion Ban Is Racist

-In the early-morning hours of June 19, the Tennessee Senate rallied to pass a last-minute healthcare bill.
+In the early-morning hours of 19th June, the Tennessee Senate rallied to pass a last-minute healthcare bill.
 It had nothing to do with mitigating the coronavirus pandemic that had claimed the lives of more than 530 Tennesseans, nor did it address the widespread police violence on display in cities across the country.
 Instead, it was a wide-ranging anti-abortion bill.
-Passed in the dead of night after back-room negotiating with Republicans in the Tennessee House, it included one of the most extreme abortion bans in the U.S., banning the procedure at six weeks, before many people even know they’re pregnant.
+Passed in the dead of night after back-room negotiating with Republicans in the Tennessee House, it included one of the most extreme abortion bans in the nation, banning the procedure at six weeks, before many people even know they’re pregnant.

 Advertisement